spsquared/SPARK_Future-Engineers_2023/ALGORITHM.md

 ![HSV Image](./img/docs/hsv.png)

 Using `cv2.inRange`, a mask for red colors and green colors is created to filter out the traffic lights.
 For red pillars, two calls of `cv2.inRange` is necessary because the hue value has 180 to be red as well as 0.
-The two masks created for red are merged together with `cv2.bitwise_or`.
+The two masks created for red are merged with `cv2.bitwise_or`.
 The masks are then blurred to remove noise using `cv2.medianBlur`.

 Using `cv2.cvtColor`, the image is turned into grayscale, and blurred using `cv2.GaussianBlur`.
 Then, using `cv2.Canny`, edges are detected in the image.